nowsprinting/test-helper.monkey/README.md

     - **SuperSize**: The factor to increase resolution with.
 Default is 1.
     - **StereoCaptureMode**: The eye texture to capture when stereo rendering is enabled.
 Default is `LeftEye`.
 - **IsInteractable**: Returns whether the `Component` is interactable or not.
 The default implementation returns true if the component is a uGUI compatible component and its `interactable` property is true.
-- **IsIgnored**: Returns whether the `GameObject` is ignored or not.
+- **IgnoreStrategy**: Strategy to examine whether `GameObject` should be ignored.
 The default implementation returns true if the `GameObject` has `IgnoreAnnotation` attached.
-- **IsReachable**: Returns whether the `GameObject` is reachable from the user or not.
+- **ReachableStrategy**: Strategy to examine whether `GameObject` is reachable from the user.
 The default implementation returns true if it can raycast from `Camera.main` to the pivot position.
 - **Operators**: Collection of `IOperator` that the monkey invokes.
-Default is ClickOperator, ClickAndHoldOperator, and TextInputOperator.
+Default is `ClickOperator`, `ClickAndHoldOperator`, and `TextInputOperator`.
 There is support for standard uGUI components.

 #### Annotations for Monkey's behavior